companydotcom/vastly/CONTRIBUTING.md

 ### Deploying Docs App

-When any content from the pages submodule is merged into the `main` branch, it should auto deploy to Vercel.
-In the event it does not, from the root of this repo, run `vercel login` to log into your account if you arent already, run `vercel link` to link the project to the `wave-docs` project, then run `vercel deploy`
+When any content from the pages submodule is merged into the `docs-stage` branch, it should auto deploy to Vercel on the ***preview*** environment.
+Lastly, when stage changes are promoted from the `docs-stage` branch to the `main` branch, it should auto deploy to Vercel on the ***production*** environment.
+In the event it does not, from the root of this repo, run `vercel login` to log into your account if you aren't already, run `vercel link` to link the project to the `wave-docs` project, then run `vercel deploy`

 ## Publishing Packages